lockedatapublished/blog/content/posts/2018-07-12-emojify-gh.md

 ---

-A part of Locke Data's mission is sharing some R knowledge and tooling for free with the world.
+A part of Locke Data's mission is sharing R knowledge and tooling with the world for free.
 If you have a look at [our GitHub account](https://github.com/lockedata/), you'll see we've pinned six of our package repos.
 Furthermore, to make it easier to find all the R stuff we've packaged up, we've added an "r-package" repo topic to all packages: find them all [via this URL](https://github.com/search?q=topic%3Ar-package+org%3Alockedata+fork%3Atrue).
 Adding such repo topics isn't the only harmonization effort we've done to make it easier to maintain and promote our packages suite.
 In this post, [at the request](https://twitter.com/i_steves/status/1017111900893696003) of [Irene Steves](https://github.com/isteves), we shall explain why and how we semi-automatically harmonized and emojified our issue trackers with the help of GitHub's V3 API and of the `gh` package!

 Emojify what?
 A short intro to GitHub issue tracker organization
 =================================================================